zty0304/Anime-layers/README.md

 <p align="center">
   <img src="imgs/framework.png" width="80%">
 </p>
-Overview of our anime illustration decomposition framework. (a) We enhance the [Qwen-Image-Layered](https://huggingface.co/Qwen/Qwen-Image-Layered) with layer semantic embeddings and a multi-faceted Layer-wise supervision loss, to improve disentanglement and rendering quality.
+Overview of our anime illustration decomposition framework. (a) We enhance the <a href="https://huggingface.co/Qwen/Qwen-Image-Layered">Qwen-Image-Layered</a> with layer semantic embeddings and a multi-faceted Layer-wise supervision loss, to improve disentanglement and rendering quality.

 <h3 align="center">Dataset</h3>